xhnatiuk/cpsc330/notes.md

 This is why we need a test set.
 The frustrating part is that if our dataset is small then our test set is also small 😔.

+If your test score is much lower than your CV score:

+* Try simpler models and use the test set a couple of times
+* Communicate clearly when you report your results

+Large datasets solve many problems.

+* This infinite training data overfitting would not be a problem.
+Theoretically you  could have test score = train score.
+* Overfitting happens because you only see a bit of data and you learn patterns that are overly specific to the sample.
+* If you could see all the data the notion of overly specific would not apply.
+* More data will make our test scores better and more robust

 ## Learning Objectives

 - explain the need for hyperparameter optimization